-At the conclusion of the championship game, the IHSAA Executive Committee named Sam Carlton of Eastern Hancock High School as the winner of the Class A Mental Attitude Award in Class A Boys Basketball.
+Following the game, members of the IHSAA Executive Committee named Eli Combs of Bloomfield High School as the winner of the Ray Craft Mental Attitude Award in Class A Boys Basketball.

 The award is annually presented to a senior participant in the state finals who best demonstrates mental attitude, scholarship, leadership and athletic ability and is nominated by his principal and coach.

 Currently ranked fourth in his class, Ethan carries a 4.3 GPA.
 Not only is Eli an exceptional student and athlete, he is also a member of National Honor Society, Art Club, Spanish Club, and Beta Club to mention a few.

 Eli is the son of John and Gwen Combs of Bloomfield.
 Although Eli has not selected his college, he plans to study a STEM related field, either mathematics, physics, or engineering.